falkr/ttm4115/pages/unit-use-cases.md

 * Finish the use case tables.
 Ideally, these will be close to the ones you submit into T1.

+# Plan T1

+At this point, you have all information and knowledge needed for the delivery of T1.

+* Read through <a class="arrow" href="deliveries-t1.html">Delivery T1</a>
+  * Plan how you will complete the work.
+  * Ask any question on MS Teams, ideally in public.
+* Talk through the <a class="arrow" href="learning-grading.html">peer evaluation</a>.
+  * What do you think should count?

 # Checklist

 Since the use cases you develop are part of T1, there is no formal delivery for them.